 Waffle-Batter Funnel Cake

 I’d like it noted that “Waffle-Batter Funnel Cake” scans perfectly onto “Alexander Hamilton”.
 You’re singing it in your head, aren’t you?
 Me too.
+I hate this.
 Welcome to hell.

 Step one: Dry ingredients, assemble!
 Use half a cup of coconut flour.
 Add a quarter teaspoon of baking soda to give this batter the lift we’d normally get from the structure of gluten — you’re also going to want that lift to help with the extra liquid we’re adding to compensate the coconut flour’s dryness.
 Add a pinch of salt.